You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 Interchange and Processing Fees

-If you want to pass along these to your merchants you can set up an interchange fee schedule at 100% so that they are responsible for covering the fees.
+If you want to pass along interchange or processing fees to your merchants, you can set up an interchange fee schedule at 100% so that they are responsible for covering the fees.

 Interchange fees require a more involved setup due to the various types of interchange events that occur.
 To get started, create a percentage-based fee triggered by Interchange events.
 Use the following table to set up your fee configuration: